The Hike To The Grand Teton's Lower Saddle

 Many sloppy trails are encountered as you leave the Fixed Rope and head toward the saddle's SE corner.
 Climbers take different trails as the snow melts off the headwall.
 The best trail is usually the last one to burn off.

 A water source is southeast of the saddle's most-eastern camping spot.
-A short section of garden hose collects water and directs it into your container.
-It's maintained by the guides.
-The water hose sometimes collects a few particulates with a weaker flow.
-It's not often.
-Most people drink it unfiltered.
-Treat it as you wish.
+It's about 50 feet from the Saddle's metal sign (see below).
+A short section of a garden hose helps direct water into your container.
+The water hose will occasionally collect a few particulates.
+Most people drink the water unfiltered including us but it's exposed to people and wildlife.

 The saddle's SE corner